tarwn/lessthandot-hugo/blogs/content/posts/2013-01-27-asp-net-mvc-project-with.md

 Now I am going to describe the CardNumbers.Web project.

 I started from designing the view for working with the Clients.
-Here I didn&#8217;t want to go with the standard shown in all tutorials ways of displaying all clients information in a one page grid with inline Edit/Delete buttons.
-I didn&#8217;t like this interface much.
+Here I didn't want to go with the standard shown in all tutorials ways of displaying all clients information in a one page grid with inline Edit/Delete buttons.
+I didn't like this interface much.
 So, I started my research as what existing grids I may try to implement.
 I looked up a few different grid implementations and at some point someone suggested me to look into [flexigrid][1] CodePlex project.
 I really liked its look and decided to go with it.
 Also, I believe that same person suggested me [his site][2] which was enough to get me started.
 I got the Clients view working relatively quickly based on that information.

-However, I didn&#8217;t want to start from displaying all Clients.
+However, I didn't want to start from displaying all Clients.
 I wanted to simulate my current VFP application where I started from the empty grid, typed some letters in the client name search textbox and based on that show only small subset of rows initially.

 This took me a while to figure out.
 I was almost ready to give up, but finally found addFormData method (which was there all the time) and figured out how to use it for my purpose.
 It may seem silly to most of the experienced jquery developers, but for me it was my first mini-success.